andreihortopan/fpaanp/README.md

 - `moment` for localization and data formatting used by `Calendar`.
 - `react-table` for displaying the `TableView`.
 - `recharts` for displaying the `BarChartView`.
+- `react-select` for rendering the `Select` menus.
+- `react-tooltip` for displaying pop-ups.
+- `react-burger-menu` for displaying the `Sidemenu`.
 <br />
 Run the following command in the project directory to install the neccesary packages:

-`npm install react react-dom react-simple-maps d3-geo topojson-client react-onclickoutside react-fontawesome react-tooltip react-transition-group webfontloader react-big-calendar moment react-table recharts --save`
+`npm install react react-dom react-simple-maps d3-geo topojson-client react-onclickoutside react-fontawesome react-tooltip react-transition-group webfontloader react-big-calendar moment react-table recharts react-select react-tooltip react-burger-menu --save`
 <br />
 <br />
 - NOTE: `canvasjs.min.js` and `canvasjs.react.js` have been added manually, not installed as modules.